 “Should I buy a new car?”

-I wound up asking myself that question years ago in college.
-With lots of business meetings I had to make, I figured I’d rather not have missed any of them because my stupid 12-year-old van broke down.
+I wound up asking myself that question years ago.
+I figured I’d rather not be stuck somewhere because my stupid 12-year-old van broke down.

 9 reasons you should buy a new car instead of a used car